QUIC-Lab/quic-lab/domain_extractor/README.md

 * Threaded blacklist fetch
 * PSL-aware extraction or configurable domain depth
-* Optional multi-process parsing for `.txt` via byte-range sharding
+* Optional multiprocess parsing for `.txt` via byte-range sharding
 * CSV/Parquet export for metrics and domains

 To hack on it: